myriadmobile/hopscotch/README.md

 Serializable Path
 =================

-A (mostly) drop in replacement for Android's Path which implements Serializable.
+A drop in replacement for Android's Path which implements Serializable and Parcelable.

 Currently under development